communedads/communedads.github.com/about.md

 Adder is a graduate of Bloomsburg University, where he began his studies training to be high school teacher, but later switched tracks to study pure mathematics.
 He has used his educational experience to serve on Twin Oaks's economic planning team, tutor children and adults alike, and impress people with how many digits of pi he knows (okay, okay, memorizing digits is not actually a math skill).

+Adder became involved in the communal childcare at Twin Oaks through Unicorn School, the morning daycare program of the community.
+The children that were toddlers when he started are in the middle elementary grades now, and adder has followed them as they've aged, being a key tutor in their educational careers.
+After becoming a parent in 2016, adder now spends much of his time at overseeing and educating Connor and Ellis.

 <img src="/assets/cdads_keegan.jpg" align="right" />**Keegan Dunn** is the father of Saoirse.
 After an embarrassing attempt at college, he dropped out to pursue his dream of being a scruffy hitchhiking anarchist and, after seven years as a computer programmer and a yearlong stint in a [Zen Buddhist monastery](https://zmm.mro.org/), he ended up at Twin Oaks in 2011.

 For the first five years of his membership, Keegan managed the dairy program.
 After Saoirse was born, he retired and became [vegan](http://reducing-suffering.org/).
 Now, other than keeping Saoirse happy, he [indexes books](http://www.twinoakscommunity.org/book-indexing-intro) and teaches Latin and programming.